Looking Back at Microsoft Ignite: Managing Multi-cloud Environments

 In the video below, we demonstrate a scenario where a website experiences a surge in traffic.
 In response, new connections are sent to Microsoft Azure.
 The solution not only provides consistent application delivery policies, multiple layers of application security but also fine granularity for intelligent traffic steering.
 The policy or scenario that determines cloud-bursting is highly configurable, and a few example applications are for user geo-location, disaster recovery, application performance or underlying infrastructure performance.

-Along with the A10 Thunder® ADC, we also showcased Cloud Access Proxy, which provides secure access to software as a service (SaaS) applications, including Microsoft Office 365 and A10 Thunder TPS for DDoS detection and mitigation.
+Along with the A10 Thunder® ADC, we also showcased Cloud Access Proxy, which provides secure access to software as a service (SaaS) applications, including Microsoft Office 365 and A10 Thunder TPS for DDoS mitigation and detection.

-To learn more about our solutions for Microsoft Azure, please visit the A10 Networks page on the Azure Marketplace.
+- To learn more about our solutions for Microsoft Azure, visit the A10 Networks page on the Azure Marketplace.